 Dear History Passionate of D-DAY,

 Let me introduce myself.
 My name is Jean-Pierre, call me JP.
-I grew up in France and spent my childhood in Normandy and Brittany, I express her all my apologies for my grammar and vocabulary hope this authentic written don't hurt you.
-I made my first steps on the Normandy’s Beaches Utah and Omaha, my brother Olivier was born at Saint Lo...
-Like you I am passionate about History and particularly June 6, 1944 in Normandy.
+I grew up in France and spent my childhood in Normandy and Brittany.
+(I express here all my apologies for my grammar and vocabulary hope this authentic written don't hurt you).

 I am pleased to introduce our outstanding program; this is an opportunity that will make you a historical witness to History.
 Unique moments on the soil of Normandy allow you to better understand and interpret History.

-Everything started few years ago, during a trip where D-Day began in Normandy.
+Everything started few years ago, during a trip on D-Day sites in Normandy.
 I met many veterans of June 6.
 This was the first-time real heroes from the D-Day were in front of me.
 Their words were like a living History book.

 Since I returned regularly to Normandy.
 In the Sainte-Mere-Eglise area, I met with reenactors.
 These are people that step back into the time with uniforms and period clothes, drive restored old Willys Jeep, and other vintage vehicles return as if the year was 1944 ...
 I had the strange sensation to step into the past.
 In the village of Sainte-Marie-du-Mont you can see the Airborne units gather around the church in an encampment recreated with perfection.